fangjess/CMPT135/week11.md

 ```

 **Performance of Linear Insertion Sort**

+- Best case: data is in ascending sorted order
+  - *n* comparisons / O(n) comparisons
+  - Does an amount of work proportional to the amount of data given
+- Worst case: O(n^2)
+  - See below:

 - Insertion sort will do at most *n* - 1 insertions
   - Because each insertion reomves one item from sorted
 - Each insertion also requires doing a linear search to find out where the element goes.